For autumn syrup

 There is a further paper by Cecilia Costa et al (courtesy of HAL), accessible by the buttons that shows that thymol is also effective against Nosema ceranae.

-There is much information online about using lecithin, mostly using similar wording, quantities and procedure, suggesting a lot of "cut and paste".
+There is much information online about using lecithin, mostly using similar wording, quantities and procedure, suggesting a lot of "cut and paste", which may have been displayed by people who have never used it.

-The above gives the same strength as Manley's original.
+The above gives the same quantity and strength as Manley's original.
 Most sources suggest the syrup will turn "milky", but I find this doesn't happen, although the "stock solution" does.

 Whichever way you make thymolised syrup remember that "Manley's strength" is one teaspoon to 13.5 litres of syrup that is made at the rate of 4kg sugar to 2.5 litres of water.
 As it is unlikely that beekeepers will be making this quantity, you might need a little mental arithmetic.